 Lifelink is a static keyword ability which means you cannot disable it.
 Whenever a lifelink creature deals damage, you automatically gain that much life.
 You don’t have a choice about it.

-A note: Lifelink MTG
+A note about Lifelink MTG

-Lifelink is a great ability.
 Whenever a creature with lifelink deals damage, you automatically gain that much life.
 Furthermore, lifelink is also an evergreen keyword, so you can find lifelink cards in every set.

-Although you can only consistently find lifelink cards in white or black, occasionally mulitcoloured cards can either have lifelink themselves or give your creatures the ability.
+Although you can only consistently find lifelink cards in white or black, occasionally multicolored cards can either have lifelink themselves or give your creatures the ability.
 There are also a lot of strong Equipment cards that give your creatures lifelink.